 No Exam Life Insurance Over Age 50 – Healthy but Many Years Since You Saw a Doctor

-Another man we helped wanted to go with a no exam policy again for the convenience factor.
+Another man I helped wanted to go with a no exam policy again for the convenience factor.

 He worked for himself as a general contractor and was working a lot.
 Ideally, he didn’t want to take the exam because of the hassle if he didn’t need to.

-When he came to us, he had already applied for life insurance through another company and was declined for coverage.
+When he came to me, he had already applied for life insurance through another company and was declined for coverage.
 However, it wasn’t due to any health issues, or driving issues, or anything else like that.

 He was declined for coverage because he was believe it or not…….. he was too healthy!

 As a result, he hadn’t been to the doctor in about 8 or 9 years.

 However, since he was 55 years old and hadn’t been to a doctor in several years for any checkups or anything else the insurance company declined his application for coverage.
 The insurance company was concerned that perhaps he might have a health problem, but even he wouldn’t know because he hadn’t been to doctor for a checkup.

 He was applying for $500,000 of life insurance which is a good-sized policy.

 The insurance company felt they didn’t have enough information to really evaluate him and to approve him for coverage.
 As a result, they declined his application.

-We had him apply with a company that does require an exam.
-We did this so that the insurance company would have more information to make an assessment.
+I had him apply with a company that does require an exam.
+He did the exam so that the insurance company would have more information to make an assessment.

 He is healthy and fortunately the results of his exam looked great.
-As a result he qualified for preferred best rates which are best rates and insurance company offers.
+As a result he qualified for preferred best rates which are best rates an insurance company offers.

 No Exam Life Insurance for The Not So Healthy Applicant

 No exam life insurance can also be an option worth considering if you have one or more concerning medical issues.

 As we already mentioned, you could either apply for an over 50 life insurance policy that requires you to take a medical exam or you can apply for one that does not.